Context-Triggered Contingency Games for Strategic Multi-Agent Interaction: Conclusion

 \subsection{Extracting Context-Dependent Constraints}

-While the previous discussion shows how strategy templates allow to extract local dynamic goals from the strategic game that allow to make progress towards the satisfaction of a (long-term) objective, it is equally important to also ensure that no (context-triggered) safety violation (as specified as part of $\varphi$) occurs.
-In our example, such safety violations ocured if a region was shared with other agents, i.e.\ a safety constrain which was only active in a context where another agent was present.
+While the previous discussion shows how strategy templates allow us to extract local dynamic goals from the strategic game that enable progress towards satisfying a (long-term) objective, it is equally important to ensure that no (context-triggered) safety violation (as specified in $\varphi$) occurs.
+In our example, such safety violations occured if a region was shared with other agents, i.e.\ a safety constraint which was only active in a context where another agent was present.

 We again use the local strategy template $\Psi|_{s'}$ to include such context-dependent avoid constraints into the contingency game.
 Towards this goal we define $\kappa:=L(s')$ as the current context and $\mathcal{A}:=\bigcup_{(s',s'')\in\colive|_{s'}\cup \unsafe|_{s'}}L(s'')\cap \ap_S$ as the current propositional avoid set and utilize control barrier functions to formalize their dynamic effect.